- The flashback to Po's past in 2-D animation makes the wolves and Shen look like real monsters.

 - Then when Shen sees baby Po, he points at him and orders his wolves to "get them all!"
-Shows that he wouldn't even hesitate to kill a baby panda!
+Shows that he won't hesitate to kill a baby panda!

-- It really, really doesn't help when you start to notice that Shen's tactics are similar to the ones used by a particularly dreaded regime in Chinese history...
+- It really, really doesn't help when you start to notice that Shen's tactics, sigil and especially his color scheme are similar to the ones used by a particularly terrifying regime in one of the bloodiest periods of all of Chinese history...

 - The opening narration where Shen is absolutely ecstatic about killing all the pandas is pretty creepy.
 The reaction of his parents when Shen bursts into the room with a look of sheer joy and excitement on his face is likely the same as the audience.

-- Tigress's glowing eyes during the boat scene is pretty creepy in itself.
+- Tigress' glowing eyes during the boat scene is pretty creepy in itself.
 Note that this is a trait she shares with Tai Lung.

 - There's also Tigress when talking about leaving Po in the dungeon for his own safety when going after Shen.
 When he starts refusing to do so, she shoots him one hell of a glare.